Hochopepper/SwordToShield/Character_Creation/Backgrounds.md

 dying state again if the operation is interrupted.
 The results of the operation are decided by your GM, but regardless of the finer details the creature wakes with 1 hitpoint after the operation is complete.

+## Tinkerer
+Your tools of trade are tinker's tools and 5 flasks of oil.

+### Tinkering
+During a rest you may create a simple melee weapon from nothing more than your surroundings, using tinker's tools.
+You are proficient with this weapon and it deals 1d8 damage of bludgeoning, piercing, or slashing damage (your choice).
+You may also fix mundane items during the course of your rests using 20 units of scrap, tinker's tools, and a flame.

 # Culture (Optional)